By finding and using the best bass guitars under $300, guitarists can get more of their playing experience, practice, and performance.

-This guitar offers you tonally versatile combination of a split single coil middle pickup along with jazz bass bridge pickup, offering a growling punch.
+This guitar offers you a tonally versatile combination of a split single-coil middle pickup along with jazz bass bridge pickup, offering a growling punch.

 You’ll also like the Squier by Fender bass guitar because it offers both superior feel and sound for every musician.
-It also has a rich presentation and look through its tinted gloss neck that makes it a great-looking guitar.
+It also has a rich presentation and looks through its tinted gloss neck which makes it a great-looking guitar.